 Skinny bundles are services that stream cable-like packages of live network channels over the internet.
 As the name suggests, these aren’t the 200-channel monstrosities that cable and satellite try to sell you.
 Skinny bundles trim the fat and lower the price.
 So you won’t get The Polka Classics Channel or Home Shopping Network 8, but you will get most of your favorite channels for a lower price than you’d pay cable.
 And since skinny bundles stream online, you can watch them anywhere – on your TV through a smart TV, Roku, Fire TV, and so on, or through your smartphone, computer, or other supported device.

 Okay, back to the core question.
 We asked how to watch the Pac-12 Network without cable, and we’ve told you the answer is to subscribe to a skinny bundle.
 But which one?
-As of this writing, you’re limited to just one option, but we’ll keep this post updated so that you will always know what your Pac-12 options are.
+Well, you have a couple of options.

 Sling TV is a skinny bundle that offers customers their choice of three base packages.
 Beyond that, what your TV package looks like is up to you – which means that you can customize it to include rarer channels like the Pac-12 Network without paying for 200 other unnecessary channels.
 All six regional Pac-12 Network feeds are available through Sling TV’s Sports Extra package, which can be added to any of Sling TV’s base packages.